Standard Homestead Exemption for Veterans with Disabilities (SHEVD)

 - A disabled veteran with at least 50%, but less than 70% service-connected disability will receive a $5,000 reduction in the property's EAV.

 - A disabled veteran with at least 30%, but less than 50% service-connected disability will receive a $2,500 reduction in property's EAV.

 To qualify, applicants must:

 All applications must be submitted online through the Smartfile E-Filing Portal.
 You can receive assistance by phone or in person by calling or visiting the Chief County Assessment Office or the local township assessor's office.
 An annual verification of eligibility must be filled out each year in order to continue to receive the exemption.
-The Chief County Assessment Office will mail this verification form each year to all applicants who received the exemption in the prior year.
+The Chief County Assessment Office will mail a reminder each year to all applicants who received the exemption the prior year.
 To start the application process:

 When you are applying for a new exemption and the property is held in trust, we must verify that the applicant is a beneficiary of that trust.
 The exemptions cannot be applied without this verification.
 Please include a copy of that part of the actual trust agreement which states that the applicant is a beneficiary.
 This can usually be found on the first few pages of the trust document.
 Should you have any questions, please feel free to contact us directly at 847-377-2100.